flusity/flusity-CMS/README.md

 <li> Prohibition of registration of users with incorrect names, with the possibility of adding them, as well as protection against registration under a fake administrator name</li>
 <li>Use of CSRF tokens: CSRF tokens are used to protect against CSRF attacks.
 The generateCSRFToken() function generates a token, and validateCSRFToken() checks that the provided token is valid.</li>

-<li>Password security: Passwords are stored using the password_hash() function, which uses a strong encryption algorithm (ARGON2I).
+<li>Password security: Passwords are stored using the password_hash() function, which uses a strong encryption algorithm (PASSWORD_BCRYPT or can be set to ARGON2I manually).
 This protects passwords from attacks that attempt to reveal passwords from the database.</li>

 <li>Database security: Database queries are prepared using PDO prepared statements that protect against SQL injection attacks.</li>
    </ul>